Epistle of James

-From these foundational faith notions, James delineates relative to the practice and the proper pathway itself.
-Because of the emphasis concerning the practice or discipline, many Christians and others view James as minimizing faith and improperly accentuating works; this assertion would be an incorrect viewpoint, as James clearly directs man toward constructive behavior combined with a unified faith practice.
+The letter’s firm convictions are belief in God, faith in His works, and acceptance of his elder brother, Jesus, as Messiah.
+James delineates from these foundational faith notions relative to practice and the proper pathway itself.
+Because of the emphasis on practice or discipline, many Christians and others view James as minimizing faith and improperly accentuating works; this assertion would be an incorrect viewpoint, as James directs man toward constructive behavior combined with a unified faith practice.

-James (Ya’akov) has always been understood as the eldest of the brothers of Jesus, after Jewish tradition he is mentioned first in Matthew 13.55.
+James (Ya’akov), the eldest of the brothers of Jesus, and after Jewish tradition, is mentioned first in Matthew 13.55.
 James’ position as chief rabbi of the Messianic Jewish Synagogue (Jerusalem) defines his authority and accredits his status as a Torah teacher.
-He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among those who were non-messianic Jews.
+He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among non-messianic Jews.
 The family of Jesus was well-educated in traditional teachings.

 Jeffery Butz writes, “James the Just, as Clement calls him, is the appellation by which Jesus’ brother has most commonly been known in the church’s writings.
 It is a title originally bestowed upon James by early Christian groups such as the Nazaoreans, the Ebionites, and the Elkesaites, who revered James for his outstanding righteousness under the Law and considered him to be the leader of the apostles after the death of Jesus.”*

-The strongest religious influence in Judea was Pharisaism, in Galilee less so.
+The most substantial religious influence in Judea was Pharisaism, less so in Galilee.
 In the Hauran (northeast of the Sea of Galilee), Pharisaic influence may have been non-existent.
-The source of the Nazarene would be Galilee, north to the Dan River, and east into the Hauran, these Essenes who departed with the Teacher of Righteousness in 150 BC.
+The Nazarenes would be located in the Galilee, north to the Dan River and east into the Hauran.
+The Essenes occupied these lands after they departed with the Teacher of Righteousness in 150 BC.

-Torah would have been presented in a traditional context, much as we see James exposit.
-As in obeying the law, but now overseen by the spiritual interpretation of Jesus, James presents Judaism as the law accompanied by the Jewish Messiah.
-With the ascension of Messiah’s teaching, the full breadth of Torah becomes expounded, and James must be considered a central part of the new movement in understanding and practice.
-Others, such as Paul, would cast Judaism away in favor of the messianic teaching only, finally yielding formal Christianity.
-Although James’ priesthood training may have been fundamental, the current of Messiah has now carried past the roadblock of Pharisaic thinking.
-However one wants to account for the ‘lost years’ of Jesus, it is demonstrated that Jesus came into our presence a very different man, and James will later take up the mantel of leading the first synagogue, with Pharisaism greatly removed.
+The Torah would have been presented in a traditional context, much as we see James exposit—as in obeying the law and celebrating Jewish holidays.
+Now overseen by the spiritual interpretation of Jesus, James presents Judaism as a corrected interpretation of the law accompanied by the Jewish Messiah.
+With the ascension of Messiah’s teaching, the full breadth of the Torah becomes expounded, and James must be considered a central part of the new movement, both in understanding and practice.* Although James’ priesthood training may have been fundamental, the current of Messiah has now passed the roadblock of Pharisaic thinking.
+However one wants to account for Jesus ‘lost years’, it is clear that Jesus came into our presence a very different man, and James will later take up the mantel of leading the first synagogue, with Pharisaism removed.

-As is indicated in John 7.2-5, James’ conversion did not come forth immediately.
+As John 7.2-5 indicates, James’ conversion did not come forth immediately.
 It seems clear that even in Galilee (Jn.
-7.9) Jesus’ family and others feared the influence of “the Jews” (Jn.
-7.13); that is, no one would speak openly on behalf of Jesus for fear of retaliation, such as being kicked out of the synagogue, or worse.
-It is not known when James converted to his brother’s ascendancy, or if he understood earlier on.
-However, in I Corinthians 15.7, he most definitely would have, for after appearing to the disciples and the five hundred, Jesus appears before James.
+7.9), Jesus’ family and others feared the influence of “the Jews” (Jn.
+7.13); that is, no one would speak openly on behalf of Jesus for fear of retaliation such as being kicked out of the synagogue, or worse.
+It is unknown when James converted to his brother’s ascendancy or if he understood earlier.
+However, in I Corinthians 15.7, he most definitely would have, for after appearing to the disciples and the five hundred, scripture states Jesus appears before James.

 Some orthodox criticisms miss the point of James’ importance.
 Trusted by Jesus, James would be the most knowledgeable in Torah interpretation and teaching.
-James will make the final decision concerning Paul’s ministry unto the Gentiles, and as to Peter who is sent out to the Jews.
-It is James who is the first bishop of the transitional church, not Peter.
-James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church no longer Jewish.
-James is the pivotal logos of the early church.
+James will make the final decision concerning Paul’s ministry unto the Gentiles and to Peter, who is sent out to the Jews.
+James is the first bishop of the transitional church, not Peter.
+James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church, which is no longer Jewish.
+James is the pivotal logo of the early church.

-it is the Sadducees and Pharisees along with an aroused populous who martyr James in AD 62.
+The Sadducees and Pharisees, along with an aroused populous, martyr James in AD 62.

 Perseverance

 For those who walk in the Way, perseverance cannot be emphasized enough.
-Perseverance reflects the core of faith, continuing on even while not-knowing.
+Perseverance reflects the core of faith, continuing even while not knowing.
 Faith and perseverance work together.
 “Testing of your trust produces perseverance” (Jm.
-1.3); and v.
-4, “But let perseverance do its complete work; so that you may be complete and whole, lacking in nothing.”* Trusting in God yields greater perseverance, regardless of setbacks or emotional distress.
+1.3, CJSB); and v.
+4, “But let perseverance do its complete work; so that you may be complete and whole, lacking in nothing.”* Trusting in God yields increased perseverance, regardless of setbacks or emotional distress.

 The King James reads: